Communications Intern for the Social Media and Adolescent Health Research Team (SMAHRT) at the Seattle Children's Research Institute

 Pushing for source-driven content & community engagement

-SMAHRT research interns contribute to research projects on teams while also exploring intersections of social media and adolescent health that are interesting to them and as a communications intern, I had the privilege of sharing their projects on social media channels like Instagram, Twitter, and Facebook.
+SMAHRT research interns contribute to research projects on teams while exploring intersections of social media and adolescent health that are interesting to them and as a communications intern, I had the privilege of sharing their projects on social media channels like Instagram, Twitter, and Facebook so the broader community would be familiar with their work.
 My favorite part of this role was that all of these posts strived to celebrate the work of these interns and explore the applications of their findings in future policies, guidelines, or public health interventions and programs.

 As a communications intern, I wrote features, curated content, and took photos of the team.
 In this role, I pushed for a more journalistic angle through in-person interviews that captured people's voice and perspectives.